 How do you cost an organisation’s QPM assessment?

 From April 2018 the QPM has moved to a banded costing and assessment model.
 Our aim is to provide clear guidance on the cost of assessment and ensure that our pricing policy is fair, proportionate and consistently applied for small, medium and large advocacy providers.
 The QPM assessment entails a desktop review of the Assessment Workbook and selected Policies and Procedures, together with a review of case files and reports.
 The number of case files and reports that a provider needs to prepare and submit is depended on the ‘band’ the organisation falls in.
 If successful at desktop review, a site visit or series of site visits are undertaken, following which a final report is prepared.
-Band 1: For organisations with up to 15 Whole Time Equivalent (WTE) advocates, the assessment fee is £1,962.50 plus VAT.
+Band 1: For organisations with up to 15 Whole Time Equivalent (WTE) advocates, the assessment fee is £2,165.00 plus VAT.
 The assessment entails the standard desktop review of an Assessment Workbook, Policies and Procedures, 5 case files and 5 reports of each type written (IMCA and/or Care Act).
 Organisations of this size will have a one-day site visit.
-Band 2: For organisations with 16-30 Whole Time Equivalent (WTE) advocates, the assessment fee is £2,975.00 plus additional expenses and VAT.
+Band 2: For organisations with 16-30 Whole Time Equivalent (WTE) advocates, the assessment fee is £3,278.75 plus additional expenses and VAT.
 The assessment entails the standard desktop review of an Assessment Workbook, Policies and Procedures, 10 case files and 10 reports of each type written (IMCA and/or Care Act).
 Organisations of this size will have a two-day site visit.
-Band 3: For organisations with 31-45 Whole Time Equivalent (WTE) advocates, the assessment fee is £4,325.00 plus additional expenses and VAT.
-The assessment entails the standard desktop review of an Assessment Workbook, Policies and Procedures, 15 case files and 15 reports of each type written (IMCA and/or Care Act).
-Organisations of this size will have a three-day site visit.
-Band 4: Organisations with more than 45 Whole Time Equivalent (WTE) advocates will continue to have bespoke assessments designed and costed, but with the aspiration of interviewing 1/3 of advocates under each ‘area’ or ‘regional’ manager.
+Band 3: Organisations with more than 31 Whole Time Equivalent (WTE) advocates will have bespoke assessments designed and costed, with the aspiration of interviewing a minimum of 1/3 of advocates under each manager.